Maratha Empire: Confederacy era

 In a bid to effectively manage the large empire, Madhavrao Peshwa gave semi-autonomy to the strongest of the aristocracy.
 After the death of Peshwa Madhavrao I, various chiefs and jagirdars became de facto rulers and regents for the infant Peshwa Madhavrao II.
 Under the leadership of Mahadaji Shinde, the ruler of the state of Gwalior in central India, the Marathas defeated the Jats, the Rohilla Afghans and took Delhi which remained under Maratha control for the next three decades.
 His forces conquered modern day Haryana.
 Shinde was instrumental in resurrecting Maratha power after the débâcle of the Third Battle of Panipat, and in this, he was assisted by Benoît de Boigne.

 After the growth in power of feudal lords like the Malwa sardars, the landlords of Bundelkhand and the Rajput kingdoms of Rajasthan who refused to pay tribute to him, he sent his army to conquer states such as Bhopal, Datiya, Chanderi, Narwar, Salbai and Gohad.
 However, he launched an unsuccessful expedition against the Raja of Jaipur but withdrew after the inconclusive Battle of Lalsot in 1787.
-The Battle of Gajendragad was fought between the Marathas under the command of Tukojirao Holkar (the adopted son of Malharrao Holkar) and Tipu Sultan from March 1786 to March 1787 in which Tipu Sultan was defeated by the Marathas.
+The Battle of Gajendragad was fought between the Marathas under the command of Tukoji Rao Holkar (the adopted son of Malharrao Holkar) and Tipu Sultan from March 1786 to March 1787 in which Tipu Sultan was defeated by the Marathas.
 By the victory in this battle, the border of the Maratha territory was extended to the Tungabhadra river.
 The strong fort of Gwalior was then in the hands of Chhatar Singh, the Jat ruler of Gohad.
 In 1783, Mahadaji besieged the fort of Gwalior and conquered it.
 He delegated the administration of Gwalior to Khanderao Hari Bhalerao.
 After celebrating the conquest of Gwalior, Mahadaji Shinde turned his attention to Delhi again.